-The laws governing hound hunting are made by the Victorian Government and policed by authorised officers from the Game Management Authority (GMA), the Department of Environment and Primary Industries (DEPI) and Victoria Police.
+The laws governing hound hunting are made by the Victorian Government and policed by authorised officers from the Game Management Authority (GMA) and Victoria Police.

 It is your responsibility to know the current hunting laws.
 Never rely on another person to tell you what you need to know - they might not have the correct information.